 Anderlecht are known for being one of the best talent factories in Europe, and they have another gem on their hands in Jeremy Doku.

-Doku, 17, has an initial rating of 66 but already has 88 pace and 87 balance, meaning it’ll be pretty tough for opponents to get the ball off of him.
-The Belgian can also be a threat in the air, despite his 5’7″ frame, boasting 88 jumping – although his strength of 33 may be a slight hindrance.
+Doku, 17, has an initial rating of 69 but already has 90 pace and 92 balance, meaning it’ll be pretty tough for opponents to get the ball off of him.
+The Belgian can also be a threat in the air, despite his 5’7″ frame, boasting 88 jumping – although his strength of 46 may be a slight hindrance.
 The biggest selling point, though, may be Doku’s potential overall rating of 86.
-Now, the right winger is actually valued a £1.1m, but you can get him for around £950k with the right negotiation.
+The right winger is valued a £1.9m, but you’ll have to fork out a little extra at £2m.